bitchan/bitchan-web/README.md

 ### With prehosted version

-`bitchan-web` executes all crypto operations on the client-side so it's rather safe to use prehosted version of it. <https://bitchan.it/> is the officially hosted `bitchan-web` instance, you might start with it to get the first impression of how it looks like.
+`bitchan-web` executes all crypto operations on the client-side so it's rather safe to use prehosted version. <https://bitchan.it/> is the officially hosted `bitchan-web` instance, you might start with it to get the first impression of how it looks like.

 However beware of some dangers:
-* Don't use unknown instances to send sensitive data over it: owner of site is able to add some backdoor to the code so he/she will know all messages that you are trying to pass.
+* Don't use unknown instances to send sensitive data over it: owner of the site is able to add backdoor to the code so he/she will know all messages that you are trying to pass.
 * Don't use `bitchan.it` instance for sensitive data either: despite the fact it's secured by the HTTPS, some powerful attacker can get access to the server where it's hosted and inject malware into it.
-Also it's possible to issue different valid certificate with this CNAME and execute MITM so [here](https://raw.githubusercontent.com/bitchan/meta/master/bitchan.it.fingerprint.asc) is the current signed fingerprint.
+Also it's possible to issue different valid certificate and execute MITM so [here](https://raw.githubusercontent.com/bitchan/meta/master/bitchan.it.fingerprint.asc) is the current signed certificate fingerprint.
 * Domain and/or hosting may be seized for some reason so don't forget to periodically export your private keys and history stored in the browser.
 See [this issue](https://github.com/bitchan/meta/issues/3) for details.

 ### With bitchan-node